-(2) One who knows, but doesn’t know that he knows . . .
+(Bob) One who knows, but doesn’t know that he knows . . .
 He is fast asleep, so you should wake him up!

-(4) One who doesn’t know and doesn’t know that he doesn’t know . . .
+(Dave) One who doesn’t know and doesn’t know that he doesn’t know . . .
 He will be eternally lost in his hopeless oblivion!

 What is this horse of wisdom that will reach the skies?
-I think it’s an airplane!
-Person (1) is your typical successful business person or popular academic.
+It might be an airplane!
+Alice is your typical successful business person or popular academic.
 Their knowledge takes them all over the world for lectures, meetings, conferences, and whatnot.
 Is this the goal we should strive for?
-I don’t think so.
+Not necessarily.
 Let me introduce a few other characters.

-(1*) One who knows and knows that she knows even among those who know . . .
+(Another Alice) One who knows and knows that she knows even among those who know . . .
 Her knowledge is a treasure.

 This is what I’d call higher knowledge.
-Familiarity with étale cohomology for example.
+Familiarity with étale cohomology perhaps.

-(5) One who knows and knows that they might not know . . .
+(Eve) One who knows and knows that they might not know . . .
 Their friendship is a treasure.

-They know the fallibility of their knowledge.
+Eve knows the fallibility of their knowledge.
 They hold their opinions and beliefs loosely.

-(6) One who knows and knows that he does not know . . .
+(Frank) One who knows and knows that he does not know . . .
 His advice is a treasure.

-This person knows the extent of their ignorance.
+Frank knows the extent of his ignorance.

 He knows the continuously expanding vastness of the Blind Quadrant compared to his own Open and Hidden quadrants.
 And he knows the incomparably greater vastness of the Unkown Quadrant compared to the Blind Quadrant.
 He realizes that his knowledge is but a candle of light in unbounded darkness.

-(7) One who knows and is grateful for what she knows . . .
+(Grace) One who knows and is grateful for what she knows . . .
 Her generosity is a treasure.

 She knows she’s lucky to know at all, considering the fragility of life.